Timeline

 Research

-1. Inefficient Artwork Browsing
+1. Inefficient artwork browsing

-Customers often search for artwork by specific categories such as artist, medium, year, or size.
 However, the old website lacked a filtering system, forcing them to browse artworks one by one, making it difficult and time-consuming to find what they wanted.

-2. Manual Appointment Booking
+2. Manual appointment booking

-3. Poor Mobile Experience
+3. Poor mobile experience

 About 40% of visitors used mobile devices, yet the layout, text sizing, and navigation weren’t optimized.
 This made navigation difficult, leading to a customer leaving the website.